vichhaiyserey/Cheatsheets/README.md

 # Cheatsheets

-This "Cheatsheets" aims to provide neccessary tools for sys/net/sec admin :)
+This "Cheatsheets" aims to provide necessary tools for sys/net/sec admin :)